You may want to use the church video, "The Works and Designs of God" from "Teachings from the Doctrine and Covenants.

 "On the 9th day of July 1875, while he was dying, I knelt by his cot...I wanted to get what I thought would be his last words, but he could not talk audibly.'
 Pilkington then prayed that his grandfather's last words could be understood.
 He reported, 'Strength was given to him and he bore his testimony as he had done many times before and I understood every word.
 He then bore the same testimony to the whole world and then laid back exhausted.'
 Martin died on 10 July 1875 in Clarkston, Utah.
 He was buried with his Book of Mormon in his right hand and the Doctrine and Covenants in his left."
 (Susan Easton Black, Who's Who in the Doctrine and Covenants, p.
 127)

-The Urim and Thummim were taken from Joseph but were returned by Moroni so that Joseph could receive this revelation (after inquiring of the Lord).
-They were taken back, then, but returned again in a few days so that Joseph could again inquired and receive Section 10.
+The Urim and Thummim were taken from Joseph but were returned by Moroni so that Joseph could receive the revelation that is now Section 3 (after inquiring of the Lord).
+They were taken back afterwards, but returned again in a few days so that Joseph could again inquire and receive Section 10.
 (History of the Church 1:21-23)

-In accordance with the revelation received in Section 10, which was about July 1828, Joseph went to work to support his family and did not restart the full-time translation of the Book of Mormon until April 7, 1829.
+In accordance with the revelation received in Section 10, some of which was received about July 1828, Joseph went to work to support his family and did not restart the full-time translation of the Book of Mormon until April 7, 1829.
 (History of the church, 1:28, 32)

 TRANSLATION OF THE REST OF THE BOOK--OLIVER COWDERY